bmzig/fox/README.md

 ### Installation

-Welcome to my crypto speculation bot.
+Welcome to a crypto speculation bot.
 You must have Rust installed.
 You must also have your DYDX API key, passphrase, secret, STARK private key, and Ethereum address in your .env file or as an environment variable.